 How to Use Macros in XSplit Broadcaster

 Macros are a powerful new feature in XSplit Broadcaster 3.3.
-Macros allow you to setup a variety of automated actions that can be triggered in variety of ways.
-In the guide we’ll show you some examples of how you can use Macros to expand your production capabilities.
+Macros allow you to set up a variety of automated actions that can be triggered in a variety of ways.
+In the guide, we’ll show you some examples of how you can use Macros to expand your production capabilities.

 Using Macros to Set Per Scene Transitions

 If you’re a fan of using various transitions and stingers between your scenes, you can streamline this process using macros.
 Select “On key press” as your event and select your hotkey.
 For the first action select “set scene transition” and choose your transition or stinger for the scene.
 Next, add the “Switch to scene” transition and pick the scene you wish to apply the transition to.
 Now when you use the hotkey, you’ll switch to the scene with your preferred transition.